 Pros

-• Institutional-grade data quality and curation across multiple property types in a single platform
+- Broad data coverage across multiple property types in a single platform

-• Monthly data updates on rent and occupancy metrics across major markets
+- Monthly rent and occupancy updates across major markets

-• Integration of loan maturity and ownership data useful for lender and investor workflows
+- Loan maturity and ownership data supports lender and investor workflows

-• Supply pipeline visibility helps with development and competitive analysis
+- Supply pipeline visibility aids development and competitive analysis

 Cons